Vaccine mandates ordered in New York City, New Jersey schools as masking battle escalates in Florida

 DeSantis is moving ahead to punish districts that have mask mandates, first targeting those in Alachua and Broward counties because they were the first to require masks.

 On Friday, state officials demanded they drop the mandates or school board members who supported the mask requirements would lose their pay.
-On Monday, they demanded the districts provide compensation information for those board members so they can start withholding their pay.
+On Monday, they demanded at least one of the districts provide compensation information for those board members so they can start withholding their pay.
 The Florida Board of Education planned an emergency meeting to grill the superintendents of a few other districts that imposed mask mandates.

 Leon County Superintendent Rocky Hanna announced on Facebook late Sunday that covid cases were rising one week after school started and he had to toughen an earlier masking policy.
 He joined Miami, Broward, Alachua, Hillsborough, Palm Beach and Sarasota in requiring a medical exemption from a doctor to not wear a mask.